nite-stocker/setup-mac-vscode-python-pip/README.md

 ### Run the script

-Run the script using the VS Code terminal:
+Run the script with the `python` command:

 ```zsh
 python main.py
 ```

-Or click the Play (Run Python File) button at the top of the editor when `main.py` is active.
+…or click the Run Python File "Play" button at the top of the editor when `main.py` is active.

 The script makes a request to httpbin.org and prints your IP address from the response.